dylanblandino12/airbnb-sql-analysis/README.md

 - `listings.id` is the primary key of the listings table.
 - `reviews.listing_id` acts as a logical foreign key referencing `listings.id`.
-- `neighbourhoods.neighbourhood_group` acts as a logical primary key for neighbourhood classification.
-- `listings.neighbourhood_group` acts as a logical foreign key referencing `neighbourhoods.neighbourhood_group`.
+- `neighbourhood_group` exists as a geographical attribute; however, its population in the listings table is limited and therefore not used for district-level analysis.

 Foreign key constraints were not physically enforced, as this is an analytical dataset.